petroemil/Rx.Book/Draft.md

 this.Subscribe(source, "#2");
 ```

-If you run this, you will see events popping up on your screen from the two subscribtions like this:
+If you run this, you will see events popping up on your screen from the two subscriptions like this:

 ![](Marble%20Diagrams/ColdObservableSample.png)